-Financial assets at FVTPL are subsequently measured at fair value, with any gains or losses arising on remeasurement recognized in profit or loss.
-The net gain or loss recognized in profit or loss incorporates any dividends or interest earned on such a financial asset.
+Financial assets at FVTPL are subsequently measured at fair value, with dividends or interest and any remeasurement gains or losses on such financial assets are recognized in other gains or losses.
 Fair value is determined in the manner described in Note 31.